 Welcome to Less High School Stress!

 Millions of American teenagers are chronically stressed out about their efforts to get into the most selective college possible.
 Ironically, most people who worry constantly about about maximizing their potential are making it more difficult to reach their full potential due to the harm to their mental and physical well-being that stems from this stress.
 The good news, though, is that chronic college admission stress is based upon false assumptions and can be eliminated without negatively impacting your future success or happiness.
-This website is designed to prove this to you by bringing together all of the evidence in one place for the first time.
+This website is designed to prove this to you by bringing together a mountain of evidence in one place for the first time.

 Here’s a brief introduction to this site:

 The 3-part essay in this section will totally change how you look at college admission.
 It’s around a half-hour read with loads of useful information you’ve never seen anywhere else.
 Stress reduction guaranteed!

 Part 1 was published in the National Association of College Admission Counseling’s summer 2021 issue of the Journal of College Admission Counseling and examines how admission stress originates and how harmful it can be.
 Understanding the root source of any problem is the first step toward correcting it.

 Part 2 was featured in an April 24, 2021 Washington Post article by Jay Mathews (author of Harvard Schmarvard) and provides overwhelming evidence that anxiety regarding gaining admission to the most selective college possible is unnecessary.
 The range of college selectivity–from those that admit 5% of their applicants to those that have open admissions–is a continuum with significant overlap, not a pyramid with discrete steps.